vincenttrannz/vuw-frontend/README.md

   * Enrol
   * Facebook
   * Instagram

 Toggle class name when people click on the HAMBURGER menu

 #### Footer
-This component creates the Footer information at the bottom of the webpage and responsive on mobile.
+The Footer information at the bottom of the webpage and responsive on mobile.

 It is also included a set of links similarly to Navbar.

+#### StickySocial
+Small container for people to click and link to WFADI's Facebook and Instagram.

+#### ShareContainer
+Side Facebook, LinkedIn, Twitter and Copy container for Project / Event inner page

+#### TextDivider
+'Teal' line divider underneath each of the heading.
+There is a prop you can pass to this component which is `prime` and it is boolean:
+  * `prime={true}` - the divider is longer than the normal one
+  * `prime={false}` - the divider is shorter than the prime one

 #### ImgCaption
 This component renders the caption for Image and the data came from the CMS.